Filling Cheap Eats in Seoul Under 10,000 Won

 6. Jjajangmyeon (짜장면)

-- Where to Find: Many Chinese-Korean restaurants throughout Seoul, especially in areas like Gangnam.
+- Where to Find: Many Chinese-Korean restaurants throughout Seoul, especially in areas like Gangnam where their version of jjajangmyeon has gained a loyal following.

 - Price: Usually between 5,000 to 8,000 won ($4 to $6.50).